gitforwindowsgit/rss-to-issues/README.md

 Limit the issue contents' size

-### `titleFilter`
+### `title-pattern`

-Don't create an issue if the title matches the specified regular expression ([Javascript regular expression syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions))
+Only create an issue if the title matches the specified [regular expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions).

+To _exclude_ titles based on a pattern, you can use a negative lookahead.
+For example, to filter out all feed items whose title contains "TEST", use a regular expression like `/^(?!.*TEST)/`.

 ### `contentFilter`